|

 Legolas kissed the top of Eowyn's head and she sighed contentedly.

-"She knows I am here," he said, smiling.
-He gently stroked
+"She knows I am here," he said, happily, gently stroking

 a stray strand of hair away from her face.
 "Is she not beautiful,